julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 1.	plan_run sets high-level run metadata and repo usage flags.
 2.	ingest_spec reads raw spec content into spec_documents and doc_chunks for all spec_refs.
 The node records a stable mapping from chunk indices to source documents in plan.
 3.	detect_and_parse_spec and build_silver_api_model populate in-memory Silver drafts for HTTP and non-HTTP sources by constructing Schemas, fields, endpoints, entities, relationships, events, and section groupings.
+4.	build_silver_file_model populates file-oriented Silver drafts when file-oriented inputs are present.
+5.	embed_spec_chunks computes embeddings for doc_chunks.
-4.	persist_silver_checkpoint writes Silver tables and backfills ids on in-memory objects, including SpecSection rows in spec_silver.spec_sections so section-level checks and retrieval queries can use this structure.
+6.	persist_silver_checkpoint writes Silver tables and backfills ids on in-memory objects, including SpecSection rows in spec_silver.spec_sections so section-level checks and retrieval queries can use this structure.
-5.	embed_spec_chunks computes embeddings for doc_chunks and writes SpecChunkEmbedding entries into state.
-6. Downstream nodes build Gold drafts, repo changes, and code artifacts.
+7. Downstream nodes build Gold drafts, repo changes, and code artifacts.
-7.	persist_gold_checkpoint writes Gold tables for the integration task and flow.
+8.	persist_gold_checkpoint writes Gold tables for the integration task and flow.
+9.	persist_kg_learning writes learned KG templates and steps when the run produces a valid workflow.
-8.	persist_run_outcome writes run_status, RAG metrics, KG learning rows, and repo_meta rows for repo-aware runs.
+10.	persist_run_outcome writes run_status, RAG metrics, and repo_meta rows for repo-aware runs.

 Silver and Gold tables hold rows only after their checkpoint nodes commit.
 The SpecSection dataclass groups related source material and is part of WorkflowState.
 The persist_silver_checkpoint node writes SpecSection rows to spec_silver.spec_sections so section-level diagnostics and retrieval queries can use this structure for all supported source types, including non-HTTP specs that describe CSV or message schemas.